theznerd/z-nerd/content/posts/2025/12/aoc-2025-day-one/index.md

 ## Clocks (or locks... whatever)

 Day one was a fairly simple problem - keep track of where the dial is pointing.
 You can imagine this as a clock, or a combination lock, or a circle with numbers on it.
-Whatever flys your plane.
+Whatever flies your plane.
 The dial ranges from 0 - 99 and you're given a list of instructions for how far to turn the dial, and in which direction.
 Nevermind that the elves have left and right backward...